Jhalawar: Climate

 The climate of the area is similar to the Indo-Gangetic plain, being classified as a monsoon-influenced humid subtropical climate (Cwa) by the Köppen system.
 In summer the temperature generally is around 40 C and at maximum can exceed 45 C. In winter the coldest temperature can reach 1 C. Jhalawar district has the highest rainfall in the Rajasthan state.
 An average of 37 in of rainfall keeps it cool and gentle breezes ward off the stifling humidity.

 Demographics

-As of 2011 Indian Census, Jhalawar had a total population of 66,919, of which 34,765 were males and 32,154 were females.
+As of the 2011 Indian Census, Jhalawar had a total population of 66,919, of which 34,765 were males and 32,154 were females.
 Population within the age group of 0 to 6 years was 8,919.
 The total number of literates in Jhalawar was 48,145, which constituted 71.95% of the population with male literacy was 77.9% and female literacy was 65.5%.
-The effective literacy rate of 7+ population of Bahraich was 83.0%, of which male literacy rate was 90.1% and female literacy rate was 75.4%.
+The effective literacy rate of 7+ population 83.0%, of which male literacy rate was 90.1% and female literacy rate was 75.4%.
 The Scheduled Castes and Scheduled Tribes population was 11,422 and 3,534 respectively.
 Jhalawar had 13595 households in 2011.